ryan-nanson/hand-drawn/README.md

 # hand-drawn
-Python code to imitate a hand drawing a given image.
+Python code to imitate a hand drawing of a given image.

 ## Getting Started
-Pull the code and run `python3 handDrawn.py`.
-This will read in the input image:
+Pull the code and run:

-`resources/input/input.png` and output a hand drawn copy to `resources/output/output.png`.
+`python3 handDrawn.py`

+ This will read in the input image: `resources/input/input.png` and output a hand drawn copy to `resources/output/output.png`.
 Feel free to replace `input.png` with your own image and see what happens`.

 ## Built with